vinceskahan/v5wiki/systemd.md

 ## How to configure weewx to run in a systemd environment

 If your system uses systemd to manage the starting and stopping of daemons, you might want to configure weewx specifically for systemd (weewx.service) instead of using the traditional rc script (/etc/init.d/weewx).
 On most systems with systemd, the weewx rc script will still work.
-This page explains how to convert to a systemd-only environment.

 ### The weewx.service file

-The weewx distribution includes a file weewx.service that tells systemd how to run weewx.
+The weewx distribution includes a systemd "unit" file called weewx.service that tells systemd how to run weewx.
 It looks something like this:

     # systemd configuration for weewx

     [Unit]
     Description=weewx weather system
     Requires=syslog.service